syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/orientations.md

 domainurl: ##DomainURL##
 ---

-# Orientation
+# Orientation in ##Platform_Name## Stepper control

 You can use the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property to set `Horizontal` or `Vertical` orientations, which controls the sequence order of the steps displayed in the Stepper.
 By default, the orientation is set to `horizontal`.

 ## Horizontal

-The Stepper steps are arranged in a side-by-side manner, by setting the `Horizontal` in the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property.
+The Stepper steps are arranged in a side-by-side manner by setting the `Horizontal` in the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}